topofocus/active-orient/README.md

 *Note*: As in Ruby, we use the convention that a class needs to be defined with a capital letter.

 »M« is the ActiveOrient::Model-Class itself, a constant pointing to the class-definition of the ruby-class.
-It's a shortcut for »ActiveOrient::Model::{Classname}« and it is reused if defined elsewhere.
+It's a shortcut for »ActiveOrient::Model::{Classname}«.

 If a schema is used, properties can be created and retrieved as well